-First install pyhton3 and python3-pip packages using following command:
+First, install pyhton3 and python3-pip packages using the following command:

-Now run below pip3 command to install Ansible:
+Now run the below pip3 command to install Ansible:

 Now check that Ansible is installed with the following command:

-Congratulation’s!
+Congratulations!
 You have successfully installed Ansible.
 Thanks for using this tutorial for installing Ansible in CentOS 8 system.
-For additional help or useful information, we recommend you to check the official Ansible website.
+For additional help or useful information, we recommend you check the official Ansible website.